What Makes a Song Feel Finished — Dominant Motion (V→I)

 - V of V = D7 (resolves to G in C major)

-Secondary dominants add color and chromaticism while maintaining strong harmonic direction.
+Secondary dominants add color and chromaticism while keeping a strong sense of harmonic direction.

 Try With Sound